LyuLucas1207/NebulaFX/docs/kms/dynamic-configuration-guide.md

 - Wrap REST calls in an idempotent script (see `scripts/` for examples) so you can re-run configuration safely.
 - Use `--test-threads=1` when running KMS e2e suites in CI; they spin up real servers and Vault instances.
-- In Kubernetes, run the configuration script as an init job that waits for both RustFS and Vault readiness before calling `/kms/configure`.
+- In Kubernetes, run the configuration script as an init job that waits for both NebulaFX and Vault readiness before calling `/kms/configure`.
 - Emit events to your observability platform: successful reconfigurations generate structured logs with the backend summary.

 ## Rollback Strategy